 Status line sync

-Sync your ccstatusline (Claude Code status line) config across machines with ccas, and wire it into Claude Code in one command.
+Install and sync the Hep.gg Claude Code status line across machines with ccas, and wire it into Claude Code in one command.

 Commands

-ccas statusline pull # download your config (or the Hep.gg default) + wire it in
+ccas statusline pull # download your layout (or the Hep.gg default) + install and wire it in

-ccas statusline install # set ccstatusline as your Claude Code status line
+ccas statusline install # install the bundle and set it as your Claude Code status line

-ccas statusline default # install the Hep.gg default status line
+ccas statusline default # install the Hep.gg default layout

 Typical flow:

-2. ccas statusline push to save it to your account.
+2. Tweak it with ccas statusline customize (an interactive editor), then ccas statusline push to save it to your account.

-3. On another machine: ccas statusline pull, it writes your config and sets ccstatusline as the Claude Code status line (no extra steps).
+3. On another machine: ccas statusline pull writes your saved layout and wires it into Claude Code (no extra steps).

 The Hep.gg default